SAP-archive/cloud-sample-spaceflight-hana/docs/ex0_prerequisite_steps.md

 ## 0.4 Compile and Deploy the Data Model

 The data model used by this project is represented using a database-independent definition.
-This representation must first be compiled into a form suitable for representation in a HANA database, and secondly, that representation must then be deployed to HANA in order for the tables to be both created a populated.
+This representation must first be compiled into a form suitable for representation in a HANA database, and secondly, that representation must then be deployed to HANA in order for the tables to be both created and populated.

 So we must perform two steps here: